 Will my mortgage bank need a copy?

 Most definitely it will need a copy.
 All banks will ask you for a copy of your insurance policy.
-Some banks across the border in Spain will insist you even insure via their own insurer or that you take a life insurance policy (quotes from trusted providers can be found here) as well.
+Some banks across the border will insist you even insure via their own insurer or that you take a life insurance policy (quotes from trusted providers can be found here) as well.

 Are my personal belongings covered when I am away from home or travelling?